-This amazing sequel manages to embrace a bigger and bolder locale while building on the action of the original game to make this shooter an incredible, must play action game.
-Tom Clancy’s The Division 2 takes the fight from the streets of New York and into the heart of our nation’s capital, but even more, it’s everything that a sequel should be.
-Built on the foundation of the original, The Division 2 has bulked up and fine-tuned what fans originally loved, while also learning from the mistakes of the past.
-From a presentation standpoint, the game's like a polished, detailed revamp of the original, with crisp visuals and lots of detail.
+This amazing sequel manages to embrace a bigger and bolder locale while building on the action of the original game to make this shooter an incredible, must-play action game.
+Tom Clancy's The Division 2 takes the fight from the streets of New York to the heart of our nation's capital, and it's everything a sequel should be.
+Built on the foundation of the original, The Division 2 has bulked up and fine-tuned what fans originally loved while learning from past mistakes.
+From a presentation standpoint, the game is like a polished, detailed revamp of the original, with crisp visuals and lots of detail.
 The city feels much more alive too, with NPCs (non-player characters) actually interacting with the world instead of simply lurking around.
-In terms of content, while The Division 2 packs in a hefty story with plenty to do, it’s the endgame and post-story where things really shine.
-In fact, there’s so much to do outside of and after the main campaign, including features like unique Specialization classes, Clan support, and expanded co-op missions, that even after you complete the story, it feels almost as if there’s a whole new game packed in to explore.
+In terms of content, while The Division 2 packs in a hefty story with plenty to do, it's the endgame and post-story where things really shine.
+In fact, there's so much to do outside of and after the main campaign, including features like unique Specialization classes, Clan support, and expanded co-op missions, that even after you complete the story, it feels almost as if there's a whole new game packed in to explore.

-The Dark Zone has been retooled in such a way that the player versus player possibilities (the thought of fending off Rogue Agents that may have been allies just a few minutes earlier) still has a heightened sense of risk and anxiety, but never devolves into a never-ending standoff of players waiting to see who will shoot whom first.
-And for those times when players might not have a taste for the backstabbing flavor of the Dark Zone, the game also includes a dedicated Conflict mode now, where two teams of four can compete in classic PvP-style (player vs. player) action, either by locking down control points in Domination or having a good ol’ fashioned 4-on-4 shootout in Skirmish.
-Both the Dark Zone and Conflict add both a competitive twist to The Division 2’s gameplay, but also add to the overall longevity of the experience.
-And with Ubisoft’s post-launch plans including everything from Raids to expanded story missions to new Specialization classes, Tom Clancy’s The Division 2 looks as if its only just scratching the surface of what’s in store, keeping Division Agents activated for a long time to come.
+The Dark Zone has been retooled in such a way that the player-versus-player possibilities still have a heightened sense of risk and anxiety (the thought of fending off rogue Agents who were allies just a few minutes earlier ... ), but it never devolves into a never-ending standoff of players waiting to see who will shoot first.
+And for those times when players might not have a taste for the backstabbing flavor of the Dark Zone, the game also includes a dedicated Conflict mode now, where two teams of four can compete in classic PvP (player vs. player) action, either by locking down control points in Domination or having a good old-fashioned 4-on-4 shoot-out in Skirmish.
+Both the Dark Zone and Conflict add a competitive twist to The Division 2's gameplay, but they also add to the overall longevity of the experience.
+And with Ubisoft's post-launch plans including everything from Raids to expanded story missions to new Specialization classes, Tom Clancy's The Division 2 looks as if it's only scratching the surface of what's in store, keeping Division Agents activated for a long time to come.

 Talk to your kids about ...

 Families can talk about violence in video games.
-Is the impact of violence in Tom Clancy's The Division 2 affected by attacking and defeating criminals?
-Does it change the impact when players are given the opportunity to “break bad” and turn into one of the bad guys?
+Is the impact of violence in Tom Clancy's The Division 2 affected by the fact that you're attacking and defeating criminals?
+Does it change the impact when players are given the opportunity to "break bad" and turn into one of the bad guys?